ruby-cube/rue/packages/planify/README.md

 ## Concepts

-In browser API, the word “listener” refers to the callback function passed into the “addListener” function.
-This to me is a misnomer and it pains me to follow this convention, so for clarity, this is how terms are used within the Planify framework:
+In browser and Node.js API, the word “listener” refers to the callback function passed into the `addListener` function.
+This to me is a misnomer and it pains me to follow this convention.
+For clarity, this is how terms are used within the Planify framework:

 ```jsx
 // Event: "mousedown"